StolenColon/docs.getdbt.com/website/docs/docs/cloud/git/setup-azure.md

 :::note

-The service principal integration for Azure DevOps is currently available for select Enterprise accounts. dbt Labs will be implementing a phased rollout in the near future across all Enterprise accounts.
-If you'd like the integration enabled now, please [contact us](https://www.getdbt.com/contact/) or your account manager.
+The service principal integration for Azure DevOps is currently available for select Enterprise accounts. dbt Labs will be implementing a phased rollout shortly across all Enterprise accounts.

 :::